markusa4/dejavu/README.md

 shared_permnode* gens;
 dejavu_automorphisms(&g, nullptr, &gens);
 ```
-The second argument may also be an integer array mapping vertices to colors.

 Configurations can be made using the global struct `config`, in which things such as the thread count can be defined (analogous to the commandline arguments).
 The second argument defines the initial colors of vertices.
 If the graph is uncolored, a null pointer can be passed.
 Otherwise, an integer array mapping vertices to colors is expected.

 The isomorphism computation can be accessed through "dejavu_iso.h" in a similar fashion: